MarsuperMammal/terraform-enterprise-modules/aws-standard/README.md

 *NOTE* This is only for outbound HTTP and HTTPS requests.
 Other traffic such as SMTP and NTP are not proxied and will attempt to connect directly.
-* `db_username`: Username that will be used to access RDS.
-Default: `atlas`
-* `db_size_gb`: Disk size of the RDS instance to create.
-Default: `80`
-* `db_instance_class`: Instance type of the RDS instance to create.
-Default: `db.m4.large`
-* `db_multi_az`: Configure if the RDS cluster should multiple AZs to improve snapshot performance.
-Default: `true`
-* `db_snapshot_identifier`: Previously made snapshot to restore when RDS is created.
-This is for migration of data between clusters.
-Default is to create the database fresh.
-* `db_name`: This only needs to be set if you're migrating from an RDS instance with a different database name.
-* `zone_id`: The id of a Route53 zone that a record for the cluster will be installed into.
-Leave this blank if you need to manage DNS elsewhere.
-Example: `ZVEF52R7NLTW6`
-* `hostname`: If specifying `zone_id`, this should be set to the name that is used for the record to be registered with the zone.
-This value combined with the zone information will form the full DNS name for TFE.
-Example: `emp-test`
-* `instance_role_arn`: Specify the ARN for the instance's IAM role rather than having one created.
-* `instance_profile_arn`: Specify the ARN for the instance's IAM profile rather than having one created.
-* `resource_tags`: Tags that should be added to any resource that support tagging.

 ### Populating Variables